ibm-cloud-docs/api-handbook/design/errors.md

 In the event that a request cannot be fulfilled, the server MUST return an appropriate `400`-series or `500`-series status code.
 More information on when specific status codes should be used can be found in the [Status Codes](/docs/api-handbook?topic=api-handbook-status-codes) section.
 If a `400`-series or `500`-series status code is returned, the response body MUST be an error container model.

 Any `500` or `503` response made in production MUST be logged and treated as a critical failure requiring an emergency fix.
 There MUST NOT be long-running known causes for `500` or `503` status errors.

+Any request that fails with `400`-series or `500`-series status code, except for `500` itself, MUST NOT result in user-visible changes to any resources, and MUST NOT incur any costs to the client.[^side-effects]

 ## Error container model
 {: #error-container-model}